sdss/mangadap/docs/qualityassessment.rst

 .. figure:: figures/manga-8138-12704-MAPS-HYB10-MILESHC-MASTARHC-ppxffit.png
    :width: 60 %

-   A number of useful (and not so useful) metrics constructed from the results of the fit to the stellar continuum performed by pPXF for the purpose of measuring the stellar kinematics (see :ref:`stellar-kinematics`).
+   Metrics used to assess the results of the fit to the stellar continuum performed by `ppxf`_ for the purpose of measuring the stellar kinematics (see :ref:`stellar-kinematics`).
+The plot includes a few non-trivial metrics: :math:`A` is the sum of the absolute value of the additive polynomial coefficients, :math:`A_n` is similarly computed as :math:`A` except that the coefficients have been normalized by the mean :math:`g`-band weighted flux, and :math:`\delta A_n` is the RMS of the polynomial coefficients with respect to their median.
+The metrics denoted as :math:`T`, :math:`T_n`, and :math:`\delta T_n` are similarly computed but using the template coefficients.
+These sets of metrics are meant to provide a sense of how strongly the additive polynomial coefficients and template mix vary across the galaxy.
+   Strong variations likely indicate artifacts in the spectra that are throwing off the fit.
+The example shown here is typical.
+In detail, the panels show from top-to-bottom and left-to-right: The :math:`g`-band-weighted spaxel S/N, the 68% and 95% growth of the fractional residuals, the reduced :math:`\chi^2_{\nu}`, the :math:`g`-band-weighted mean flux, :math:`A`, :math:`A_n`, :math:`\delta A_n`, the :math:`g-r` color derived from the MaNGA datacube (see the ``GIMG`` and ``RIMG`` extensions in the DRP datacube), :math:`T`, :math:`T_n`, :math:`\delta T_n`, the stellar velocity field, the "observed" (i.e., uncorrected) stellar velocity dispersion field, the correction to apply to the stellar velocity dispersion to account for the resolution difference between the templates and the MaNGA spectra, and the corrected (astrophysical) stellar velocity dispersion.

 Full-spectrum fit residuals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~